The-AVR/AVR-2022/content/en/kit-contents/_index.md

 which contains definitions of many of the components on this page.
 The Bell AVR drone kit includes all of the components required to build your own autonomous quadcopter.
-The kit provides a frame, motors, electronic speed controllers, flight controller, and some additional peripherals.
+The kit provides a frame, motors, electronic speed controllers, flight controller, and several additional peripherals.
 This section will cover a majority of the components included for basic assembly of the drone.